input-output-hk/mastering-cardano/README.md

 The project uses [`asciidoctor-epub`](https://docs.asciidoctor.org/epub3-converter/latest/) and [`asciidoctor-pdf`](https://asciidoctor.org/docs/asciidoctor-pdf/) to generate EPUB and PDF versions of the book.

+To make use of code styling while converting the asciidoc format to PDF look at the instructions in the `code_styling` forlder.

 ## Getting started

 The project dependencies are Ruby libraries, and can be installed using Bundler: